d-e-k-k/d-e-k-k/README.md

 ![github stats](https://github-readme-stats.vercel.app/api?username=d-e-k-k)

-## I am also an Admin and Contributor of Code Finesse
+## I am also an Admin and Contributor for Code Finesse

 *Come check us out on:*<br>